DevilishSpirits/arcollect/webext-adder/README.md

 ```
 The `platform` is the platform identifier, the root URL of the platform like `twitter.com`.

+The `transaction_id` is a  string that is returned verbatim in the response to help the extension identify the tab destination. **Caution!** JSON escapes are not supported in this value, I still have to find how to espace or serialize JSON with RapidJSON.

 The `artwork` array contain objects you wants to add with some properties :
 * `title` is the artwork title.
 * `desc` is the artwork description.